California nod for bill to ban caste discrimination

 Senate Bill 403 – which will add caste as an explicit category for anti-discrimination action in the state’s civil rights, education, and housing codes – passed by a margin of 50-3, marking the first time an American legislature has considered and cleared an anti-caste legislation.
 It will now move to the Senate for a final concurrence vote before heading to governor Gavin Newsom’s desk for his signature – the final hurdle.

 “Thank you to all the assembly members who voted in support of SB 403 today.
-We are protecting people from a long-standing form of discrimination with SB 403,” state senator Aisha Wahab, who introduced the bill in the California House.
+We are protecting people from a long-standing form of discrimination with SB 403,” state senator Aisha Wahab, who introduced the bill in the California House, said.

 The development is the latest in a string of moves that has put in the spotlight the presence of caste among the South Asian population in the US, with a significant group of activists saying that birth-based biases continue to dog the diaspora.
 The battleground for several of these cases – especially the ones involving tech workers – has been California, which is America’s most populous state with 39.2 million residents, of which nearly a million are Indian-American.